jsdclxvi/Reforestation/README.md

-## Why did the octopus beat the shark in a fight?
-Because it was well armed.
+## Did you hear about the cheese factory that exploded in France?
+There was nothing left but de Brie.